aolunuga/opproject/readme_open.txt

 selecting "Java" and then pressing the clear cache button

-* If you get an error in the login screen saying that the JDBC driver was not found then you probably forgot to copy the JDCB driver JAR file into the WEB-INF/lib directory of the web application; please do it and restart Tomcat afterwards in order to be sure that the JDBC driver JAR file gets loaded correctly
+* If you get an error in the login screen saying that the JDBC driver was not found then you probably forgot to copy the JDBC driver JAR file into the WEB-INF/lib directory of the web application; please do it and restart Tomcat afterwards in order to be sure that the JDBC driver JAR file gets loaded correctly